 - Net Profit – (Total revenue – total expenses) ÷ Total revenue

-- ROMI (Return on Marketing Investment) (Revenue – all operating costs and discounts) ÷ Customer acquisition costs (resources, ads, shipping, tools, staff, etc.)
+- ROMI (Return on Marketing Investment).
+ROMI includes all your operating costs, discounts, staff, etc. You calculate the ROMI: (Revenue – all operating costs and discounts) ÷ Customer acquisition costs (resources, ads, shipping, tools, staff, etc.)

-How to Build your Dashboard with HubSpot + ClicData Integration
+How to Build your Dashboard with Using Your CRM and ClicData

-ClicData is a business intelligence and data management platform that allows you to connect, cleanse, combine, and automate data from any source.
-And, of course, with ClicData, you can build interactive and fully customizable dashboards to visualize your data.
+ClicData is a business intelligence and data visualization platform that allows you to connect, aggregate, and visualize data from any source.
+We have connectors to major CRM and marketing tools, including HubSpot, Pipedrive, Salesforce, SugarCRM, and more.

-When combined, HubSpot and ClicData can help you build powerful sales and marketing reports — including your lead conversion dashboard.
+When combined, your CRM and ClicData can help you build powerful sales and marketing reports — including your lead conversion dashboard.
 Here’s how it works:

 Data Connectivity – Easy and fully-Automated